yongdd/deep-langevin-fts/README.md

 Lastly, `find_best_epoch()` will tell you which training result is the best, and it will copy the weights of best epoch as `best_epoch.pth`.
 A sample `best_epoch.pth` file already exists.
 The training result is not always the same.
 If you are not satisfied with the result, run `train_model()`, `find_best_epoch()` once again.

 #### 3. run()
 This will use `best_epoch.pth` obtained at the previous step.
 You can use a pre-trained model in `examples` folder instead.
 For example, set `model_file="example/Gyroid/gyroid_atr_cas_mish_32.pth"` when you want to run simulation for gyroid phase.
 For those who do not want to use DL, set `model_file=None`.
 Polymer density, fields and structure function will be stored in `data_simulation` folder.

 # Notes
 * Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.
 * In `examples` folder, input fields obtained using SCFT, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
 * Currently, the best neural network model is `LitAtrousCascadeMish` of `model/model/atr_cas_mish.py`, and it is set as default model of `class TrainAndInference` in `deep_langevin_fts.py`.
+* To run `TrainAndRun.py`, `deep_langevin_fts.py` should exist in the same directory.

 # Citation
 Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, *Macromolecules* **2022**, 55, 6505